North Canterbury Wearable Arts Winners at Oxford Gallery

 Mark Adams, Greta Anderson, Eymard Bradley, Mitchell Bright, Mary-Louise Browne, Conor Clarke, Bruce Connew, Chris Corson-Scott, Bret de Thier, Jane Dodd, Beth Ellery, Marti Friedlander, Samuel Hartnett, Murray Hedwig, Ella Hickford, Craig Hilton, Joseph Jowitt, Jae-Hoon Lee, Ian Macdonald, Richard Mahoney, Andrew McLeod, John Miller, Haruhiko Sameshima, Stephanie Sheehan, Ann Shelton, Timothy Veling, and Hannah Watkinson.

-Over the opening weekend the tramping artists are in residence before heading onto the hills.
-They will hold gear talks, a boot repair demonstration with field cooking, film and slideshows of their tramping trips.
-Koha appreciated.
-Click here to see the event programme.
+Over the opening weekend the tramping artists were in residence before heading onto the hills.
+They held gear talks, a boot repair demonstration with field cooking, film and slideshows of their tramping trips.

 Image: Marti Friedlander (1928-2016)